alfonz19/notes/system-install-steps.md

     gpg --keyserver keyserver.ubuntu.com --recv-keys "4AC2 6441 33C8 3D01 1725  D256 EE59 DA2C 892A 0445"

 This installs key into gpg, and then you should be able to clone repos using this private key and decrypt its contents

+### 4b. in case you don't

+    . import id_rsa and id_rsa.pub from older machine OR register new one in githubs from step 5 and 6

+    . you will still need to decrypt them, and to do that, you still need to use gpg key which is in your other machine, backup flashdrive or on yubikey.

 ### 5. git clone git@github.com:alfonz19/mmucha-linux-conf-and-scripts.git /home/mmucha/.env-scr